+Contraception
-Contraception - Students will be taught:

-Britain has the highest rate of teenage pregnancy in western Europe.
-A major part of the Government's strategy to reduce unintended teenage pregnancy is to teach young people, through the SRE curriculum, about the different types of contraception and give them knowledge of where to access it; this is equally relevant to boys and girls.
-The average age of first sex is 16, but Progress Tutors need to be aware that some students younger than 16 will be sexually active.
+- 2.11.
+Students will be taught: - That Britain has the highest rate of teenage pregnancy in western Europe.
+A major part of the Government's strategy to reduce unintended teenage pregnancy is to teach young people, through the RSE curriculum, about the different types of contraception and give them knowledge of where to access it; this is equally relevant to boys and girls.

-Sexually transmitted infections and sexual health - Students will be taught:
+Sexually transmitted infections and sexual health

-Sexually transmitted infections (STIs), including HIV, remain one of the strongest causes of illness due to infectious disease among young people.
+- 2.12.
+Students will be taught: - Sexually transmitted infections (STIs), including HIV, remain one of the strongest causes of illness due to infectious disease among young people.
 STIs can cause long-term fertility problems, long-term illness or even death.
-The age group most at risk of being diagnosed with an STI are young people aged 16-24.
+The age group most at risk of being diagnosed with an STI is young people aged 16-24.
 Students need to be aware of the risks of contracting an STI and how to prevent it.

-Sexual orientation and gender identity - Students will be taught:
+Sexual orientation and gender identity

-Students will be taught the facts and the law about sex, sexuality, sexual health and gender identity in an age appropriate and inclusive way.
+- 2.13.
+Students will be taught: - The facts and the law about sex, sexuality, sexual health and gender identity in an age appropriate and inclusive way.
 When teaching about these topics, our Progress Tutors recognise that young people may be discovering or understanding their sexual orientation or gender identity.
 Therefore, our curriculum uses equal opportunity to explore the features of stable and healthy same sex relationships.

+Consent
-Consent - Students will be taught:

-Key aspects of the law relating to sex will be taught which includes the age of consent, what consent is and is not, the definitions and recognition of rape, sexual assault and harassment and obtain knowledge of the law surrounding consent.
+- 2.14.
+Students will be taught: - Key aspects of the law relating to sex will be taught which includes the age of consent, what consent is and is not, the definitions and recognition of rape, sexual assault and harassment and knowledge of the law surrounding consent.

-Grooming, child sexual exploitation and domestic abuse - Students will be taught:
+Grooming, child sexual exploitation and domestic abuse

-Grooming, sexual exploitation and domestic abuse, including coercive and controlling behaviour, will be addressed sensitively and clearly.
+- 2.15.
+Students will be taught: - About grooming, sexual exploitation, child on child sexual violence, sexual harassment and domestic abuse, including coercive and controlling behaviour.
+These topics will be addressed sensitively and clearly.
 The CORE curriculum will include the physical and emotional damage caused by FGM.
 Students will be taught where to find support and have knowledge that it is a criminal offence to perform or assist in the performance of FGM.
 As well as addressing this in the context of the law, students will be taught to recognise when relationships (including family relationships) are unhealthy or abusive (including the unacceptability of neglect, emotional, sexual and physical abuse and violence, including honour-based violence and forced marriage) and strategies to manage this or access support for oneself or others at risk.

-Section 3: Organisation and Content of Sex and Relationship Education
+3. Organisation and Content of RSE

-Durham Sixth Form Centre delivers Sex and Relationship Education through:
+- 3.1.
+Durham Sixth Form Centre delivers RSE through:

 - CORE Curriculum

 - Student Briefings

 - Safeguarding Google Site

 - Stalls in the Refectory

 - Sexual Health Support Workers

-- Community Sexual Health Workers e.g. school nurse
+- Community Sexual Health Workers

 - Health and Wellbeing Officer

 - NHS (Community Sexual Health)

 - Drop in Sessions

 - Referrals-Talking Changes

 - Referrals- Counsellor

 - Safeguarding Team

-- Mentors

 - Being an accredited C-Card School

-- Links with Durham University LGBT- Q support group
+- Links with Durham University LGBTQ+ support group

-- Pastoral team
+- Pastoral Team, including Progress Tutors and Pastoral Support Managers

-Section 4: Inclusion
+4. Inclusion